hungcq/knowledge-repo/finance/cfa/financial-statement-analysis.md

     - Loss:
       - First reduce revaluation surplus
       - Extra reported as loss in income stm
-    - Increase asset & equity: revaluation surplus in other comprehensive income.
-Asset increased in value on balance sheet.
     - Disclosure:
       - Revaluation date
       - How fair value was determined